Emergency Departments provide care for seriously ill or injured

 University Hospital of

 Find out more about our clinical services.

-These services are provided through at Darlington Memorial
+These services are provided at the following locations:

-as chest infections, urine infections, suspected eye infections,
+such as chest infections, urine infections, suspected eye

-fevers, cuts, sprains and strains, hand, foot and wrist fractures,
+infections, fevers, cuts, sprains and strains, hand, foot and wrist

 When it's less urgent than 999 - call